Ingravido/code-test/README.md

 `npm start &`

 Check for errors, in that case, check the TROUBLESHOOTING section.
-And run the client.
+Once server is up, run the client aplication.
 Server is fully tested with node v6.9.4

 ### RUNNING CLIENT APP

 Expose client-app/ root path with a webserver and take index.html as entry point.
-For example with php's built in internal server.
+For simplicity, php's built in internal server can be used.
 Inside project'sroot:

 `cd client-app/`

 `php -S 0.0.0.0:9000`

-Open brower and go to http://localhost:9000
+Open a brower and go to http://localhost:9000

 Client application can also be executed opening index.html directly throught file:/// protocol.
-Warning: Despite of it's pure javascript some assets routes could no load due a different uri handle.
+Warning: Despite of it's pure javascript client code, some assets routes could no load due a different uri handle.

 ### APLICATION CLIENT BUILD INSTRUCTIONS

 Inside client-app/ directory do:

-`npm install && webpack`
+`npm install`

+and then:

+`webpack`

 With this, we should ship a fresh dist/bundle.js taking now new configuration values from client-app/src/config/config.js.
-NOTE:
-Webpack's config file is only fully warrantied to work with Webpack2
+NOTE: Webpack config file is only fully warrantied to work with Webpack2

 ### CONVENTIONS

 1. Button's name is inferred from file name.
 2. JSON file data schema format is deduced from parent folder of json file
-3. Parent folder on json files establish format of json files inside folder.
+3. Parent folder of json files establish schema json format of files inside that folder.
 4. We assume all of ours third party content renders uses this JSON normalization schema as input: